davidjbuchanan/MS3-lockdown/README.md

 [Balsamiq Wireframes](https://balsamiq.com/) have been used due to their eases of use:

-The index page was designed to show 3 sections.
+The index page was designed to show 3 main sections.
 On top a carousel of images; in the middle a callout to the apps' subscription service; and in the lower part the features section.
 The lower, features, section is disproportionately larger due to the desire to advertise the full range of the business' services.
 As you can see as the viewport narrows the detail and number of features is reduced:

 <img src="https://github.com/davidjbuchanan/lockdownagain/blob/master/static/images/mockups/Lockdown_Data_Centric_Development_Project_Index_page.png" alt="lockdown index page views" width="100%">